kon-ham/kon-ham.github.io/_posts/2021-07-09-future-of-school-and-society.md

 Why should we blame them?
 We stick them in white cinderblock buildings for over 15,000 hours.

 ## Was this helpful?
-I may have gotten some information incorrectly or my grammar might be hard to read.
+I may have gotten some information incorrect or my grammar might be hard to read.
 Please let me know.

 Contact me at [info.konham@gmail.com](mailto:info.konham@gmail.com) or [contact@konkham.com](mailto:contact@konkham.com)